Consensys/doc.goquorum/docs/HowTo/Configure/ConfigurePTM.md

 * `socket` - `.ipc` socket file created by the private transaction manager.
 * `workdir` - Path to the working directory of the IPC file.
-* `timeout` - (optional) Overall timeout when sending messages, in seconds.
+* `timeout` - (optional) Timeout when sending messages, in seconds.
-  Setting to 0 disables timeout.
+  Setting to 0 disables the timeout.
   The default is 5 seconds.
   You can increase this value if transaction manager responses are too slow.
 * `dialTimeout` - (optional) Timeout for connecting to the socket, in seconds.
   The default is 1 second.
-  This value rarely needs to be changed.

 !!! example "ipc-config-file.toml"